 Policy Area 2:

 Tax-exempt bonds are a federally authorized development finance tool that helps stimulate public and private investment in a wide variety of economic sectors.
 Three-quarters of the total United States investment in infrastructure is accomplished with tax-exempt bonds, which are issued by over 50,000 state and local governments and authorities, representing a $3 trillion dollar industry.
-Tax-exempt bonds have served as the primary financing mechanism for public infrastructure and have been exempt from federal tax – just as federal debt is exempt from state and local tax – for more than a century.
-Attempts to curb or repeal the municipal exemption would dramatically increase the cost of infrastructure projects to the detriment of the public who will have to bear those increases, and undermine the efforts of America’s state and local governments to move their communities forward.
+Yet for an industry that plays such a significant role in U.S. economic development, the rules governing tax-exempt bonds are largely the same as the rules established over 30 years ago through the Tax Reform Act of 1986.
+Several tax-exempt bond categories would benefit enormously from legislative reforms that take into account the advanced state of the American economy, as well as the current challenges state and local governments face in funding public infrastructure improvements.

 Policy Area 3:

 Reauthorize and Fund the State Small Business Credit Initiative